ayushmak7/ActiveDirectoryHomeLab/README.md

 6. Once the Domain Controller is set up (e.g., mydomain.com), create a domain admin account:
      - Right click -> create an Organizational Unit (OU) and name it ADMINS.
      - Under ADMINS -> New -> User
-7. Set Up Routing and Remote Access (RAS) for NAT -> This step allows the Windows 10 client to access the internet via the domain controller (DC).
+7. Set Up **Routing and Remote Access (RAS) for NAT** -> This step allows the Windows 10 client to access the internet via the DC domain controller (Windows Server19).
     1. Open Server Manager on Windows Server 2019.
     2. Click Manage → Add Roles and Features.
     3. Role-based or feature-based installation → Click Next.